Does Indians lack creativity?

-You can’t find a single Indian company which manufacture, planes, cars, computers, missiles or even a mobile phone without importing technologies from Western world.
+You can’t find a single Indian company which manufactures, planes, cars, computers, missiles or even a mobile phone without importing technologies from the Western world.
 (Now a day “Make in India” shows some ray of hope.
 May it will take time and we will become manufacturer one day.)

-You can’t find a world class writer in India since several decades.
+You can’t find a world-class writer in India for several decades.

 You can’t find an Indian branded product has a worldwide presence.

 Are these not enough proof to validate the statement of Steve Wozniak?